anthoai97/fork-bchiang7-v4/content/projects/MultiWallet.md

 showInProjects: true
 ---

-An clearly example that show you how to connect multi options blockchain wallets into your Web3 Application
+A clear example that shows you how to connect multi-options blockchain wallets into your Web3 Application